 As poachers continue to diminish the population of elephants across the world at a dangerous rate, scientists at Harvard University have begun drafting plans to create a hybrid elephant mammoth that has no tusks in an effort to make them essentially worthless to ivory hunters.
-The goal of this project is to stop ivory poaching by introducing a new species of elephant that poachers will have no real reason to kill.
+This project aims to stop ivory poaching by introducing a new elephant species that poachers will have no real reason to kill.

 Tuskless Elephants Evolution

 One reason for this location idea is to re-introduce large mammals to the Arctic tundra regions so that they can resume the gradual breaking down of the land’s thick layers of snow and ice that hold a myriad of whole organic materials.
-As the Earth’s temperature continues to rise, the Arctic permafrost with continue to see gradual melting which will release these organic materials to the air once more, resulting in a large carbon emission that will increase the dangerous greenhouse gases that are damaging the Earth’s atmosphere.
+As the Earth’s temperature continues to rise, the Arctic permafrost continues to see gradual melting, releasing these organic materials into the air once more, resulting in a large carbon emission that will increase the dangerous greenhouse gases damaging the Earth’s atmosphere.

-This research is led by Professor George Church who is a world-renowned geneticist and has spent over a decade with his genetics team blueprinting the mammoth genes found in the Artic.
+This research is led by Professor George Church, a world-renowned geneticist who has spent over a decade with his genetics team blueprinting the mammoth genes discovered in the Arctic.
 Today, Church and his team have mapped 44 genes that are unique to the ancient mammoth.
 These genes have characteristics such as a long, furry coat and a high degree of frost and cold resistance.
 It is Church’s idea to implement these traits into his hybrid elephant mammoth to make the new species just as hardy.